Save-All-The-Pets/dog_attributes/README.md

 ## For future study

 There's much more to explore with this data.
-I may take a stab at some of the following, but others are also welcome to join in:
+I plan to undertake some of the following analyses at a later date:

 * New York voter registration information is public, so it might be interesting to correlate what kinds of dogs Republicans, Democrats, and Independent voters prefer.